CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

         Downloading Source Images happens automatically as a [scheduled task](../user_guide/scheduler.md), __unless__ the Series is
-        marked as `Unmonitored`.
+        marked as Unmonitored.

 ## Title Cards

 7. At the top of the page, click
 <span class="example md-button">Create Title Cards</span>.

-8. After waiting a small while and TCM has created a few Cards, go to _Title Cards_ on the _Files_ tab and expand the _View Images_ section.
+8. After waiting a small while for TCM to have created a few Cards, go to the _Title Cards_ section on the _Files_ tab and expand the _View Images_ accordion.

 9. You should see that Title Cards have been created using the Tinted Frame card type.